monome/docs/norns/wifi-files.md

 If you do not have access to a router, you can also turn the norns into a WiFi hotspot.
 This will create a new network which you can then connect to with your computer.

+**Note: since a hotspot isn't connected to the internet, you will not be able to download scripts via maiden**

 Navigate to **SYSTEM > WIFI** and select **HOTSPOT**.
 After a few seconds, norns will begin broadcasting a network.
 To connect to it from another device:

 *network name / SSID*: `norns`